DUI Violation of Probation Case

 - For a third DUI charged as a misdemeanor the maximum sentence is twelve (12) months in the county jail;

-- For a third DUI charged as a felony the maximum sentence if five (5) years in Florida state prison.
+- For a third DUI charged as a felony the maximum sentence, the maximum sentence is five (5) years in Florida state prison.

 Act Quickly to Resolve the DUI VOP Case